ELITR/SLTev/README.md

     parameters:
         -e: evaluating input file based on the ELITER files
         -f: file path for evaluating
-        -t: time of each segment for calculate BLEU score (deafult is 3000)
+        -t: time of each segment for calculate BLEU score (default is 3000)
         -alignment: alignment files (manual alignment) are using instead of the ELITER files
         -outfile: outfile (standard output writing there)
         --offline: offline cache files are using. (if not, the needed files will downloaded)